The Bridge

 Butt layout

-To use the right stick rotation, use A+B and then the d-pad for positive dirrection.
+To use the right stick rotation, use A+B and then the d-pad for positive direction.

 up normal